heavyblotto/memorativa/docs/i-vision.md

 The player will see that his glass bead widget shows minus two original glass beads and plus one new glass bead.

-If players run out of or does not have glass beads that belong to a given house, they need to add more bookmarks to the house to be awarded more eligible glass beads.
+If players run out of or do not have glass beads that belong to a given house, they need to add more bookmarks to the house to be awarded more eligible glass beads.

 In this way the player learns: